TUN sits down with Dawn Mueller, an educational consultant with Tutor Doctor, to discuss practical tips that could help you earn a perfect ACT score.

 On the night or two before the test, make sure you’re getting a good night’s sleep.
 That really makes a difference.

-TUN: Can you give me tips or strategies that students can consider or use while they’re taking the ACT.
+Can you give us tips or strategies that students can consider or use while they’re taking the ACT?

 One of my favorite strategies is to read the answers first and then read the question.
 This gives you an increased probability of determining the correct answer more quickly because you’ve eliminated the obviously incorrect ones.